gsoules/MkDocs/digital-archive/docs/technology/linux-server.md

 The default maximum number of entries is 200, but you could increase it by clicking the `Firewall Configuration` button and changing the value of `DENY_IP_LIMIT`

+### High 5 minute load average alert

+This and similar notices from Inmotion occur when a poorly behaved crawler hits a site excessively.
+To find the offender, view the `apachestatus.html` file that's attached to the notice.
+In the Client column, look for a pattern of repeated IP addresses that are making `GET /find` requests.
+Follow the steps in the previous section to block the address.

-To see which IPs are hitting domains:
+Another way to see which IPs are hitting domains:

 -   Open a WHM Terminal window
 -   Type `cd /var/log/apache2/domlogs` and press Enter